t-weathers/CS381_W2020/README.md

 Oregon State University

-taught by Erik Walkingshaw: all class materials and assignments are designed by Eric Walkingshaw.
+taught by Erik Walkingshaw: all class materials and assignments are designed by and copyright of Eric Walkingshaw.

 Collaborators: Thomas Weathers, Alekos Hovekamp, Andrew Gates

-All assignments Copyright of Thomas Weathers, Alekos Hovekamp, and Andrew Gates
+All assignment answers Copyright of Thomas Weathers, Alekos Hovekamp, and Andrew Gates